Finding Beau

 This photo was taken the night before Bandit died.

 All our hearts were broken the day Bandit died on 14 December 2000.
 However, we know where Bandit is .. he is buried here at home.
 I placed a garden arch over Bandit's grave and planted bougainvilleas that have now grown over this arch.
-The flowers look beautiful, as does a crystal that hangs over Bandit's grave to honour his life.
+The flowers look beautifu, as does a crystal that hangs over Bandit's grave to honour his life.
 We know that Bandit is safe and he can never be harmed again.

 We do not know this about Beau !!!